Russell Westbrook NBA Playoffs Player Props: Clippers vs. Suns

 Russell Westbrook Insights vs. the Suns

-- Westbrook's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Clippers rank 22nd in possessions per game with 101.0.
+- Westbrook's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Clippers average 101.0 per game, which ranks 22nd among NBA teams.

-- The Suns are the sixth-best defensive team in the league, allowing 111.6 points per game.
+- The Suns concede 111.6 points per contest, sixth-ranked in the league.

-- Allowing 42.9 rebounds per game, the Suns are the 11th-ranked squad in the league.
+- On the boards, the Suns have given up 42.9 rebounds per game, which puts them 11th in the league.

-- The Suns are the third-ranked squad in the NBA, giving up 23.4 assists per contest.
+- The Suns give up 23.4 assists per contest, third-ranked in the league.

 Russell Westbrook vs. the Suns